minor/contact-sync/README.md

 Ever been added to a groupchat with no one's numbers added?
 And then, they just all send their names spamming the groupchat with so many messages and you have to manually add the contacts one-by-one?

 No longer!
-Contact Sync is a simple app that creates a file to add multiple contacts from manual entry, spreadsheet, or even a screenshot (uses Gemini).
+Contact Sync is a simple app that creates a file to add multiple contacts from manual entry, spreadsheet, or even a screenshot (uses Gemini). **Note**: Currently only tested on MacOS (not sure if it's possible to add multiple contacts at once on iPhone).

 ## Tech Stack